An Autistic Woman’s Career Challenges

 I have always had a difficult time obtaining and retaining employment because the workplace is often very ASD-unfriendly.
 My diagnosis helped me understand myself but because I used neurotypical job-hunting techniques, I continued to struggle.
 A lot of job-hunting advice tends to be filled with systemic ableism and does not consider my unique needs.
 I have also had problems keeping a job because I do not always understand the rules or workplace culture.
 Jobs seem to wear out my body and discount my brain.

 With Rich’s help, my Harrison Assessment Career Navigator helped me identify careers that I would enjoy and that would use my Aspie Superpowers.
 I am comfortable disclosing my invisible disability to employers and Rich has taught me job-search methods that go beyond searching the want-ads and applying online.
-He has helped me understand myself more clearly, see my strengths and the things that can get in the way of my success.
+He has helped me understand myself more clearly, see my strengths, and accept my character traits that can get in the way of my success.

 Team member’s perspective – written by Meg’s father